-- Increasing junior participation through liaison with schools. - Increasing elderly participation through improved contact with senior citizens groups such as U3A, Probus, etc. - Increasing working member numbers through encouraging more corporate events which combine bowls with business meetings and refreshment.
+- Going to the public with Bowls Roadshows. - Increasing junior participation through liaison with schools, youth organisations, etc. - Increasing elderly participation through improved contact with senior citizens groups such as U3A, Probus, etc. - Increasing working member numbers through encouraging more corporate events which combine bowls with business meetings and refreshments. - Contacting other summer sports clubs such as Cricket and Golf clubs to make their members aware of a sport they can play during the winter months. - Working with organisations such as Bristol Access Sport, the Bristol Bowls Wheelchair Association, The Autism Society and Disability Bowls England, among others, to help us achieve our inclusion goals.